MicrosoftDocs/cpp-docs/docs/dotnet/adapter-stl-clr.md

 ## <a name="range_adapter"></a> range_adapter (STL/CLR)

 A template class that wraps a pair of iterators that are used to implement several Base Class Library (BCL) interfaces.
-You use the range_adapter to manipulate an STL/CLR range as if it were a BCL collection.
+You use the range_adapter to manipulate an STL/CLR range as if it was a BCL collection.

 ### Syntax